open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

    cd build
    ```

-4. Configure and generate the build system:
+4. In the `build` directory run CMake, to configure and generate the build system:

-   Run the CMake from the build directory to configure the build.

    ```bash
    cmake ..